-Potty Training your puppy can be one of the most frustrating parts of owning a dog.
-In this How to Potty Train a Dog With Pads guide, I am going to provide some useful hints and tips to help you on your way to successful potty training.
-You can be rest assured that using these potty training tips and some of these amazing potty training products, you and your dog will be rid of those potty nightmares.
+Potty Training, your puppy, can be one of the most frustrating parts of owning a dog.
+In this How to Potty Train a Dog With Pads chapter, I will provide some useful hints and tips to help you on your way to successful potty training.
+You can rest assured that using these potty training tips and some of these amazing potty training products.
+You and your dog will be rid of those potty nightmares.

-Building love and trust with your new dog is just the start on enjopying your training journey.
+Building love and trust with your new dog is just the start of enjoying your training journey.
 The main part of potty training your dog is being patient, being very consistent and most of all, continuous praise.

 When Should I Start Potty Training my Dog?

-If you are using a dog cage/crate for your dog at night then you may find your dog has licked or ate its own waste.
-This can cause delays in your training and also requires more behavioural training and rewards.
-There are plenty of tools and guides available to help you understand How to Potty Train a Dog in the most effective way.
+If you use a dog cage/crate for your dog at night, you may find your dog has licked or eaten its waste.
+This can cause delays in your training and require more behavioural training and rewards.
+There are plenty of tools available to help you understand How to Potty Train a Dog in the most effective way.
 Sometimes within just 5-10 days.

 What Should I Use to Potty Train My Dog?